loykin/apirun/examples/embedded_postgresql/README.md

 # Embedded example with PostgreSQL store

-This example shows how to run apimigrate programmatically (embedded) while persisting migration history in PostgreSQL instead of the default SQLite file.
+This example shows how to run apirun programmatically (embedded) while persisting migration history in PostgreSQL instead of the default SQLite file.

 ## Prerequisites